THE PRICE OF POWER by Nikhil Kalyanpur

 Together, these mechanisms produce a feedback loop:

-rising wages → higher demand → greater investment → rising productivity.
+rising wages → higher demand → greater firm investment to meet new demand → rising productivity.

 The broader implication is that growth is not self-sustaining.
 There is no “natural” equilibrium to which economies revert.
 Instead, capitalism is an unstable system, constantly searching for new sources of demand, new political settlements, and new methods of accumulation.